-The NLTF is used to manage the funding of:
+The NLTF is used to manage the funding of the:

-- National Land Transport Programme (NLTP) for: - activities delivered by approved organisations such as councils - state highway, public transport and walking and cycling activities - other Waka Kotahi activities, such as transport planning and sector research. - New Zealand Police Road Policing Programme - Rail Network Investment Programme - Te Manatū Waka Ministry of Transport for forecasting and strategy.
+- National Land Transport Programme (NLTP) for: - activities delivered by approved organisations such as councils - state highway, public transport; coastal shipping and walking and cycling activities - other Waka Kotahi activities, such as transport planning and sector research. - New Zealand Police Road Policing Programme - Rail Network Investment Programme - Te Manatū Waka Ministry of Transport for forecasting and strategy - Collection of road user charges and refunds on fuel excise duty and road user charges - The clean car standard

 NLTF cash funds are held as part of total Crown funds.
-Te Manatū Waka Ministry of Transport is responsible for authorising payments from NLTF and administering appropriations.
+The Te Manatū Waka is responsible for authorising payments from NLTF and administering appropriations.